Tracking token total supply over millions of blocks: A guide to creating a subgraph and deploying to Chainstack

 Replace <ACCESS_TOKEN>

-Also before this action you need to add an elastic subgraph via the planform UI.
+with your access token from Chainstack Subgraphs hosting.
+Also before this action you need to add a subgraph via the platform UI.

 Querying the subgraph for the token total supply over a range of blocks